5 Weekend Upgrades for Your Pontoon Boat

 This is great for many reasons, but one of the biggest is not needing to run extension cords everywhere.
 Extension cords not only give you something to trip over and create a safety hazard, but they just don't look very nice.
 However, never forget that your power inverter is also an electronic device, so it needs all the same considerations as your tunes.

 My top choice for a reliable power inverter is the Rally 500W marine grade option, which comes with a few handy features for avid pontooners.
-I am not sure what it is going for these days, but can you check the current price on Amazon here.
+I'm not sure what it's going for these days, but you can check the current price on Amazon here.

 Let's face it, you know you get lost.
-I have been there.
-Guys don't like to ask for directions, and when you are on the water it is kind of hard to pull over at a gas station, buy a six pack of beer and ask another guy for directions when your girlfriend isn't looking.
+I've been there.
+Guys don't like to ask for directions.
+When you're on the water. it's kind of hard to pull over at a gas station, buy a six pack of beer and ask another guy for directions when your girlfriend isn't looking.

 This is where a Garmin GPS comes in handy.
 The Garmin GPSMAP 547 is my personal recommendation.
-It is loaded with useful features and pre-installed maps for adventurous pontooners, and the installation instructions are clear as day.
-Certainly a manageable weekend project.
+It's loaded with useful features and pre-installed maps for adventurous pontooners, and the installation instructions are clear as day.
+It's certainly a manageable weekend project.

 The Battery Charger

-All that power for our electronics has got to come from somewhere and on a boat, it comes from your battery.
+All that power for our electronics has got to come from somewhere.
+On a boat, it comes from your battery.

-By now it should be obvious that electricity and water really do not mix, so this is a component you really need to take care of.
+By now it should be obvious that electricity and water really don't mix, so this is a component you really need to take care of.
 Additionally, if your boat sits for long periods of time without the engine running this can, of course, end with a dead battery.